 but one day there he was with a rifle in his hand

-with a shattered reality crackin’ like a whip on his back
+with the shattered reality crackin’ like a whip on his back

 look across the field see the enemy closin’ in

-it’s just the local police but it don’t look that way to him
+it’s the local police but it didn’t look that way to him

 take a good position let the firefight begin